 The Fiery Law

-The Bible speaks of a final judgment at the end of the present age.
+The Bible speaks of a final judgment at the end of the Millennial Age.
 All who have died in past years will be raised from the dead and will be summoned to the throne of God to give an account of themselves.

 There all wrongs will be righted, and restitution will be made to all victims of injustice as prescribed in the law of God.
 The application of God’s law is pictured as a “fire,” but this was never to be taken literally.